 Get Your Students Industry Certified

 Industry leader NECI has partnered with LAPSEN to improve LPS program offerings nationwide.
-NECI will initally certify our instructors in 9-1-1 dispatch training.
+NECI will initially certify our instructors in 9-1-1 dispatch training.
 Instructors with record of being certified will have those previous certifications honored.
-Then NECI will train and certify our instructors to be able to teach the inital certification program in their classrooms.
+Then NECI will train and certify our instructors to be able to teach the initial certification program in their classrooms.
 This basic 40 hour course meets APCO, NENA and NFPA national standards.

 Real Training + Real Certifications = Relevant Instruction

 High school and college instructors certified to teach public safety career related courses by their school systems, are authorized to teach the 40-hour 9-1-1 Basic Communications Course Secondary and Post-Secondary Education (Basic 9-1-1) after they successfully complete the NECI-LAPSEN instructor certification process.

 Question – have you ever been certified in dispatch?